mcdonnellb/portfolio-site/readme.txt

 that you'd build later, feel free to include links to fake projects or random sites on the internet at this stage)

+Features:
+Contact me page
+Social Media links
+Download button to easily download a copy of my CV Portfolio page with sample projects borrowed from the below: (not my work)

+UX Design - Jesse James Garrett
+Useful usable and valuable (UX def) generating a positive emotional response

+staretgy for who and what

+how will user navigate
+Scope plane- what features based on information from the strategy plane, do you want to include in your design.
+What's on the table for production release and what's not at least for now

+structure plane- how is the information structured and how is it logically grouped?

+Skeleton Plane - how will the information be represented & how will users navigate through the page / features

+Surface Plane - what will the finihsed prouct look like colors / typography and design elements  etc will we use

+UX strategy= design strategy + Business strategyFocus - what's worth doing + definition - what are we creating + vlaue - what value does it provide??

 Testing:
+Phase 1

+Phase 2

+Phase 3